Are you interested in the enrolled agent (EA) designation?

 Compared to other accounting certifications, the enrolled agent designation process is fairly simple.
 In fact, we’ve broken this process down into 10 basic steps.
 Some of these steps, like learning about the benefits of the EA, are pretty easy.
 Others, like studying for and taking the EA exam, are a bit more involved.
 However, you’ll always know exactly what to do next on your journey to enrollment when you follow this user-friendly guide.
 Discover the way to become an EA in this article.

 Again, the EA is one of the most uncomplicated accounting designations you can earn.
-When it comes to the enrolled agent requirements, there are really only 2.
+When it comes to the enrolled agent requirements, there are really only two.
 Depending on your career history, you either need to get a PTIN and pass the EA exam or get a PTIN and use your IRS experience to apply for enrollment.
 Neither of these processes takes very long, and the relevant terms are easy to understand.
 So, with this article, you can see exactly which route you must take to the EA and how to meet these enrolled agent requirements.

 With all the benefits the EA brings, this designation pays for itself.
 However, you must pay to earn it first.
 The expenses of earning the EA can include exam fees, review course materials, enrollment fees, and continuing education fees.
 You can find out more about these fees and how to save on the enrolled agent exam costs in this article.